 “When it comes to Irish whiskey, all of my nostalgia goes to Jameson,” says Ellenwood.
 “For a long time, that was pretty much the only bottle we ever needed to make sure we had in stock at the bar; it was also the bottle we ran out of the fastest.”

-The Emerald Isle’s signature spirit gets some tasty notes from a more southern island chain.
+In this bottle, the Emerald Isle’s signature spirit gets some flavor contributions from an island chain halfway across the world.
 This tropical whiskey from Tullamore D.E.W. is aged in demerara rum casks, giving it some unusual Caribbean island flavors.
 There are notes of ripe pineapple, cocoa, and caramel in this spirit, along with a hint of coconut to bring the concept home.
 It’s still undeniably an Irish whiskey, though, with its cereal backbone, bright, crisp flavors, and toasty finish.
-That said, feel free to experiment with this oddball whiskey in drinks typically made with rum, such as a Piña Colada or a Mai Tai.
+That said, it might not be a bad idea to experiment with this oddball whiskey in drinks typically made with rum, such as a Piña Colada or a Mai Tai.

-Though each of these whiskeys has a place on your bar, our overall favorite remains Knappogue Castle 12yr Single Malt (view at Drizly) due to its versatility.
-Perfectly at home in a tumbler over ice, it’s also great sipped neat by a fireplace or shaken up into a sophisticated cocktail.
+Though each of these whiskeys deserves a place on your bar, our overall favorite remains Knappogue Castle 12yr Single Malt (view at Drizly) due to its versatility.
+Perfectly at home in a tumbler over ice, it’s also great sipped neat by a fireplace or stirred into a sophisticated cocktail.
 It’s a great upgrade for those looking to expand their palates beyond the usual suspects.

-The primary difference between scotch and Irish whiskey is that scotch can only be made in Scotland and Irish whiskey can only be made in Ireland (encompassing both the Republic of Ireland and Northern Ireland).
+The primary difference between Scotch and Irish whiskey is geography: Scotch can only be made in Scotland, and Irish whiskey can only be made in Ireland (encompassing both the Republic of Ireland and Northern Ireland).
 Of course, there’s also the spelling of the word.
 Irish whiskey is spelled with an “e,” while the Scots leave the “e” out and call it whisky.
 Aside from those two identifiers, there’s little official difference between the two categories, though you’ll certainly see stylistic distinctions.
-Scotch is often peated, leaving it with a smoky flavor and aroma—though that certainly isn’t always the case.
-Irish whiskey, on the other hand, is typically very bright and crisp—but there are always exceptions.
+Scotch is often (but not always) peated, leaving it with a smoky flavor and aroma.
+Irish whiskey, on the other hand, is typically very bright and crisp, but as always, there are exceptions.

 How is Irish whiskey made?

 According to the Irish Whiskey Act of 1980, Irish whiskey must be made from a mash of malted barley along with other optional cereal grains.
-It is then fermented and distilled to 94.8% ABV at most, and aged in wooden casks for a minimum of three years.
+It is then fermented and distilled to 94.8 percent ABV at most and aged in wooden casks for a minimum of three years.
 Irish whiskey can be distilled in a pot still or a column still.
 It can be blended or sold as a single malt—coming from only one distillery.

 What's the best way to drink Irish whiskey?